Pressed-Solutions/WP-Job-Manager-Custom-Management-Role/readme.txt

 Documentation for the core plugin and add-ons can be found [on the docs site here](https://wpjobmanager.com/documentation/).

-= Contributing and reporting bugs =

-You can contribute code to this plugin via GitHub: [https://github.com/Pressed-Solutions/WP-Job-Manager](https://github.com/Pressed-Solutions/WP-Job-Manager)

 == Installation ==

 = Automatic installation =